 Keep these hints in mind while decluttering and organizing through the 40 organizing tips.

-Ask yourself these questions as you go by counting on each finger: “Do I really love this?” and “Do I really need this?”
-This will help you part with a lot of clutter!
+Ask yourself these questions as you go: “Do I really love this?” and “Do I really need this?”
+This will really help you part with a lot of clutter!

 - Are you a serious procrastinator?
-Put your goal, no matter how simple, on your calendar.
+Put your goal on your calendar no matter how simple.
 Put a start time, finish time and reward.
 Learn a ‘just do it’ attitude.

 - Get control over mornings.
-If your house is crazy in the morning, switch some of the time consuming tasks to the evening.
+Switch some of the time consuming tasks to the evening if your house is too busy in the morning.
 You can make lunches or get kids to lay out their clothing the night before.

 - Organized people are listers!
 Keep a To Do list and a Project list.
-This way projects won’t be left undone for years and marking things off a list is a great feeling of accomplishment!
+Projects won’t go undone for years and marking things off a list is a great feeling of accomplishment!

 - Organize gift wrapping supplies.
 Put all wrapping supplies in the same area.
 If you’re a ‘boxer’, use shirt boxes to separate bows by color (pinks/purples, blues/greens, yellows/whites).
 If you’re a ‘bagger’, hang multiple bags on a hanger to save shelf space.

-- Take control of incoming mail.
-Control incoming mail by spending five minutes a day taking care of it.
+- Take control of incoming mail by spending five minutes a day on it.
 Throw the junk mail away first.
 Then open other mail and put bills to be paid with their return envelope in one stack and the filing portion of the bills in another stack.
 Now put the bills to be paid in your bill paying designated area and put the remainder in the “to be filed” spot.

 - Corral those magazines.
-If you’re like most, you are unable to read for an hour each night to keep up, so you’ll probably need to go through and keep only the very few that you are interested in.
-You can donate magazines to doctors/dentists.
-Keep your magazines in a small basket and when it has no more room, it’s time to donate.
+Go through and only keep the very few that you are interested in.
+House your magazines in a small basket and when it has no more room, it’s time to donate.